 Think Local - Live Local - Live BETTER!

-For more information on Eric Maruscak, visit his website!
+For more information on Eric Maruscak and his studio, Pepper Ink, visit his website!

 Featured Little Falls Business - Always Treasured

 After retiring from a 50 year career in the restaurant business, in June 2006 Siegfried Sprenger decided to open an antique store on Main Street in Little Falls.
 Woodworking was always his lifelong hobby, and his appreciation for quality work and craftsmanship got him interested in antiques and everyday items of the past.

 Siegfried grew up in post-WW2 Germany, where any goods were hard to come by, nothing was thrown away, and everything was repaired.
 It gives him special satisfaction when he can transform a broken, hopeless piece of furniture into a beautiful object of art.

 Always Treasured caters to all people, offering everything from inexpensive used furniture and articles to higher-end antiques and collectibles.
 If you are looking for a certain article, Siegfried will try to find it for you.
 He has a loyal local following, and out-of-town dealers stop by regularly.
 Siegfried also does repairs, refinishing and lamp rewiring.